Information for Test Day

 What to bring

-Note: you may bring either the confirmation email sent to you by the College Board (from firstname.lastname@example.org) or the hard copy ticket received in the US mail.
-Please check your junk mail folder if you cannot find the email.
+- The confirmation email sent to you by the College Board (from firstname.lastname@example.org)—check your junk mail folder if you can’t find it

 What to expect

-After your student is admitted, they will be directed to an assigned seat.
+Students are advised to arrive at the test center by 7:45 a.m.
+They will be directed to an assigned seat.
 Once all students are seated, the test administrators will begin providing instructions.
+If students arrive after instructions have begun, they will not be admitted to the test.
 During the test, students will receive a warning five minutes before the end of each section—but that’s it.

 Parents and dismissal

-The PSAT 8/9 is administered by the College Board, not Duke TIP.
-You should report all problems to them so they can improve their process.
+TIP does not administer the PSAT 8/9, so please report all problems to College Board directly.
 However, we also want to know if you encounter a problem on test day.
-Feel free to contact us with any concerns at email@example.com or (919) 668-9100.
+Please contact us with any concerns at email@example.com or (919) 668-9100.

 Students qualify for the 4th–6th Grade Talent Search by achieving a score in the 95th percentile or higher on a qualifying exam.
-Once enrolled, for a onetime fee, they receive access to benefits until the end of sixth grade, including optional above-level testing; enrichment activities like the book club, writing and illustration contest, and specialized publications; and eligibility to apply to TIP’s educational programs.
+Once enrolled, participants receive access to optional above-level testing, enrichment activities, specialized publications, and eligibility to apply to TIP’s educational programs.